Why Digital Marketers Need An Engagement Taxonomy

 To elucidate the different types of engagement teams should drive, the ON24 Center for Marketing Transformation splits engagement types into three themes:

-These engagement types require different techniques to ensure audience experience and participation are maximized.
+These three types of engagement require different techniques to ensure audience experience and participation are maximized.
 Failure to use appropriate techniques can lead to a poor and disjointed audience experience and a lack of insight from a marketing perspective.

 How To Match Engagement Techniques to Engagement Type